 Sleigh Ride - early 1900s

 Gladys Dreyfuss (Dinneen) and Etta Schubring (Nacker), in a cutter with a doll in-between them, in front of the Dreyfuss Hotel.
 The hotel was located on the west side of Forest Home Avenue on land that is now the east parking lot of State Financial Bank.
 The Dreyfuss Hotel had 18 bedrooms and was noted for its delicious chicken dinners.
 For a different view of the Dreyfuss Hotel, see the third photo at Turn-of-the-Century.

-More historic photographs can be found in the book Hales Corners Wisconsin: A History in Celebration of 150 years available from the Hales Corners Historical Society (go to Publications ).
+More historic photographs can be found in the book Hales Corners Wisconsin a History of the Village Since 1837 available from the Hales Corners Historical Society (go to Publications ).